Taking Surrogacy Delivery Photos — What to Know

 However, as much research as you’ve probably done up until the point, you may still have questions and concerns.
 What is it really like to be surrogate?
 How can you prepare for this journey?

 Fortunately, when you work with American Surrogacy, your surrogacy specialist will be there to support you throughout your journey.
-Whatever advice and answers you need, she can provide them or help you find additional resources to help you, like former surrogates or professional counselors.
+Whatever advice and answers you need, they can provide them or help you find additional resources to help you, like former surrogates or professional counselors.

 To help you prepare for this new step in your life, we’ve gathered some top tips from former surrogates who were once in your very situation: